Purpose and Profit Framework Essentials for Sustainable Startup

 According to a 2016 study Purpose Powered Success, by the recruitment firm, Korn Ferry, Purpose-driven organizations are thriving on many levels.
 They are producing superior financial results, increased employee engagement, customer loyalty, and societal benefits from healthful products to inclusive communities.
 These positive outcomes have led other organizations to emulate them, pushing purpose into consideration for the corporate mainstream.
 For you to ‘be in the swim’, use the Purpose and Profit Framework to get you thinking.

 Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek is a book you should definitely read.
-Or, better spend a bit less that 18 minutes listening to to Simon Sinek’s TED Talk.
+Or, better spend a bit less that 18 minutes listening to Simon Sinek’s TED Talk.
 Why?
 Why because it will inspire YOU to start with WHY?purpose and profit framework

 Recommended Posts